ahamedyaserarafath/github-ci-workflow-sample/README.md

-# ImageRotate
+# Sample cpluscplus application to run the ci/cd in github workflow.

-## Required dependencies
+## Project dependencies

-This project depends is built on **Ubuntu 18.04** and requires the following system dependencies
+This project depends is built on **Ubuntu 18.04** and requires the following system dependencies(Check deps.sh)
 * cmake
 * coreutils
 * gcc
 * g++
 * libopencv-dev

 ## How to build